 Boston, Massachusetts, United States

-The 25-item Host Access Table (HAT) scale self-report measure that assesses participants' ability to engage in perspective-taking related to perceived rejection and the extent to which they attribute hostile intentions to a person given an ambiguous situation will be used to measure this outcome. completed by participant.
+The 25-item Hostile Automatic Thoughts (HAT) Scale is a self-report measure that assesses participants' ability to engage in perspective-taking related to perceived rejection and the extent to which they attribute hostile intentions to a person given an ambiguous situation.
+Completed by participant.
 For each item participants will select either: often, sometimes, or never.
 Higher scores are associated with higher levels of perceived rejection.
+Scale minimum possible score of 25, scale maximum possible score of 125.
+A higher score is less desirable and indicates more Hostile Automatic Thoughts.

 Time frame: baseline, 12 weeks

-The Rejection Sensitivity Questionnaire (RSQ), a 10-item self-report measure that assesses participants' capacity to be resilient when experiencing social rejection such as sending a text message and not getting a reply, will be used to assess this outcome.
-Lower scores are associated with more resilience given rejection.
+The Rejection Sensitivity Questionnaire (RSQ), a 10-item self-report measure that assesses participants' capacity to be resilient when experiencing social rejection such as sending a text message and not getting a reply.
+Lower scores are associated with more resilience given rejection and thus are desirable.
+The minimum possible score is 20 and the maximum possible score is 720.

 Time frame: baseline, 12 weeks